New supplier brands putting customers on SVTs as ‘abhorrent’

 Speaking to Utility Week, the firm’s head of operations, Brad Goodfellow, said the new supplier will use a business model, which has already proved popular in Denmark.

-Goodfellow said for a monthly membership fee and a standing charge, customers will be able to buy electricity directly at wholesale prices.
+Goodfellow said for a monthly membership fee, customers will be able to buy electricity directly at wholesale prices.

 The company will make 100 membership places available a day after it launches and customers will be able to add their name to a waiting list via the supplier’s website.